 Benjamin Gilbert, Associate Adjunct Professor.
 Nanogeoscience â€“ geochemical interactions of natural nanoscale minerals; the development and application of synchrotron x-ray experiments and analysis methods for the study of mineral nanoparticles.

 Raymond Jeanloz, Professor.
 Planetary geophysics, high-pressure physics, national and international security, science-based policy.

-Michael Manga, Professor.
-Hydrogeology, fluid mechanics, geomorphology, earth & planetary science, geological processes involving fluids, including problems in physical volcanology, geodynamics, dynamics of suspensions, flow & transport in porous materials, percolation theory.
+* Michael Manga, Professor.
+Hydrogeology, fluid mechanics, geomorphology, earth and planetary science, geological processes involving fluids, including problems in physical volcanology, geodynamics, dynamics of suspensions, flow and transport in porous materials, percolation theory.

 James W. Rector, Professor.
 Geophysics, Oil and Gas, Unconventional Shale Gas Reservoirs, Horizontal Drilling, Fracking, Near Surface Seismology, Tunnel Detection, Treasure Hunting, and Geophysical Archaeology, Borehole Seismology.

 Paul Renne, Professor in Residence.
 Geochemistry, geochronology, paleomagnetism.